neumino/neumino.github.io/movies.md

-### Words on Bathroom Walls
+### Hard Kill
-*Released on 2020-08-21, vote average 3.5*
+*Released on 2020-08-25, vote average 5.4*

-The story follows a student navigating high school life while living with paranoid schizophrenia and battling wild hallucinations.
-An experimental drug trial promises to help hide his illness from his peers and, most importantly, from the girl of his dreams.
+The work of billionaire tech CEO Donovan Chalmers is so valuable that he hires mercenaries to protect it, and a terrorist group kidnaps his daughter just to get it.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/4E1-RnpOe8Q?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/7Y6-w5Psupw?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>